We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 Dordt is committed to a communal hiring process for faculty members.
-For each position opening, the related department, area leader, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
+For each position opening, the related department, division/program chair, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
 The candidate recommended for an initial term contract then interviews with members of the Board of Trustees.
 This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the university community.

 Salary and Benefits